Protecting our forests

 According to the World Resources Institute, 30% of global forest cover has been cleared, while 20% has been degraded.
 Much of the remaining forest cover is fragmented, leaving only around 15% of global forest cover intact.
 Most deforestation occurs when forests are cleared to grow palm oil or soy, to raise cattle or to harvest timber for the paper and pulp industries.
 Demand for these commodities is soaring as the global population rises and incomes increase.
 It’s predicted that there will be over 9 billion people on the planet by 2050 and 60% more food will need to be produced.

 Governments and businesses have set ambitious goals to protect forests.
 The New York Declaration on Forests, the UN Sustainable Development Goals and the Paris Agreement all call for substantial improvements in forest trends by 2020.
 These commitments are built on private sector commitments made over the last few years.
 Many leading companies have made significant progress in understanding and mitigating their supply chain impacts.
-To date, 447 companies have made 760 commitments to reduce or eliminate deforestation from their supply chains.
+By early 2020, 484 companies had made 860 commitments to reduce or eliminate deforestation from their supply chains.
 This is a powerful market signal to the rest of the global commodities sector.

 Our goal: zero net deforestation by 2020